-WPA Mode: There are two versions of WPA supported by the DAP-1665, wireless clients support it.
+WPA Mode: There are two versions of WPA supported by the DAP-1650:

 WPA and WPA2.
-We recommended that you use AUTO(WPA or WPA2) so that WPA2 will be used whenever the connecting network.
-Wireless clients will need this key in order to connect to your wireless network.
+We recommended that you select Auto(WPA or WPA2) so that the WPA2 version will be used if connecting wireless clients support it.

 Cipher Type: Choose a Cipher Type from the drop-down menu.